ArchivoHelp-Suki/xdl/README.md

 ## Troubleshooting

 ### “403” / “Unauthorized” / downloads stop

 - Cookies may be missing, expired, or exported incorrectly.
-- Re-export cookies and confirm the file is exactly at `config/cookies.json`.
+- Re-export cookies and confirm the file is exactly: `cookies.json` (same folder as the binary).

 ### Windows says “not a valid application”

 - The wrong binary was used (e.g., Linux binary on Windows).
 - Download `xdl-windows-amd64.exe` from Releases.